awvenezia/wp-favorite-posts/readme.txt

 = 1.4.3 (2010-04-13) =
 * Admin can write html codes to label settings (on admin page)
-* Added "wpfp_link_html" and "wpfp_remove_favorite_link" filters.
+* Added "nlsn_link_html" and "nlsn_remove_favorite_link" filters.

 = 1.4.3 (2010-04-09) =
 * Fix: same remove link for all posts on index
-* better wpfp.js: remove li which on favorites page.
+* better nlsn.js: remove li which on favorites page.

 = 1.4.1 (2010-04-05) =
 * code refactor, add do_action for add and remove to list (#225575)